Are robo-advisors better than human advisors?

 Contributing to your HSA offers three possible ways to save money on taxes, and investing your HSA balance may provide growth of these contributions over time.
 But did you know that robo-investing can make it virtually hassle-free?

-With 2020 gone, you may already have a long list of New Year’s resolutions, including ways to improve your finances.
+It’s nearly time to say ‘goodbye’ to 2021.
+That said, your list of New Year’s resolutions is likely already underway.
+If you’re anything like us, this list includes ways to improve your finances.
 The top money resolutions may be saving more, spending less, and paying off debt, but you may also be looking for ways to invest more money in 2021.

 While boosting your 401(k) or IRA contributions is an easy choice, be sure not to skip out on contributing to your health savings account (HSA).
 Funding your HSA offers three ways to save money on taxes, and using an artificial intelligence (AI) investing tool, AKA a “robo-advisor,” takes out much of the hassle from investing those funds.
 Here’s what to know about this option.